-An explanation of the Company's financial risk management objectives, policies and strategies is
+An explanation of the Company's financial risk management objectives, policies and strategies is set out in note 3.

 Internal financial control

 The Board is responsible for establishing and maintaining the Group's system of internal financial control.
 Internal financial control systems are designed to meet the particular needs of the Group and the risk to which it is exposed, and by their nature can provide reasonable assurance but not absolute assurance against material misstatement or loss.
 The Directors are conscious of the need to keep effective internal financial control.